Shawnt-Demirdjian/Room-Reservation-Extension/README.md

-# SDSU Room Reservation Extention
+# SDSU Room Reservation Extension

 ## This is a Google Chrome Extension for reserving SDSU Library Study Rooms